brootaylor/brootaylor-v3/src/_content/pages/now.md

 ## Watching

 Seems to be a bit of a challenge finding something worth watching on TV these days.
-There's a fair amount of *'slop'* out there these days that's for sure.
+There's a fair amount of *'slop'* out there that's for sure.
 That, or I'm way too picky.

-Saying that, I watched the [American Primeval](https://www.imdb.com/title/tt24069848/) mini series recently and thought it was put together well.
-It's gritty, brutal and raw &mdash; which I can only imagine how it must have been during the birth of the American West.

-I'm also watching [Landman](https://www.imdb.com/title/tt14186672/) at the moment.
-It's a bit slow at times but I'm enjoying the acting and am intrigued enough to keep watching.

 Then there are a few shows I started watching but ended up getting bored or frustrated with the plot and stopped watching.
 Oh well...
 1st world *problems* eh!